Alvania raulini

 Alvania raulini is an extinct species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.

 Description

+The shell has a notable turbinate shape and a bumpy exterior.
+The aperture is quite large and strudy.
 The length of the shell attains 1.5 mm, its diameter 1 mm.

 Distribution

 Fossils have been found in Neogene strata in Aquitaine, France.